 The easiest and quickest way to certify for your unemployment insurance benefits is online.
-When you certify for benefits online at njuifile.net, you can certify for benefits every week, any day of the week, starting on Sundays (instead of having to wait for a weekday).
+When you certify for benefits online at nj.gov/labor/ui, you can certify for benefits every week, any day of the week, starting on Sundays (instead of having to wait for a weekday).
 Certifying online is easy, safe and secure, and you will get your benefits faster than if you certify by phone.